-Prime Minister Boris Johnson carried out a reshuffle of his cabinet on Wednesday, removing several key ministers including Gavin Williamson.
+Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

-Who's in the other posts?
+Who else is in the current cabinet?
 Here's a guide to the people that make up Mr Johnson's cabinet, with the latest new faces and who's changed places.

 Boris Johnson's cabinet